 - Employers are prohibited from requesting wage rate history of a prospective employee or requiring it as a condition of employment.

 - Employers are required to maintain records of job descriptions and wage rate history for each employee while employed and for two years after employment ends.

 Read further information on this act and the regulations by which employers must abide.
 If you have additional questions, please connect with your organization’s human resources department or legal counsel.

 Internship employers must agree to follow the university guidelines that include the following criteria:

 - If the internship is unpaid, the employer confirms that their position the primary beneficiary test outlined by the Department of Labor.

 - Provide workers’ compensation insurance for all paid interns as required by state law.
-(Or use the Contract Intern Program as a way to pay the interns).

 - Give complete copies of any contracts and noncompetition, nondisclosure or other such forms to the internship development specialist that students are required to sign as a condition of their internship.